tatianapassali/artificial-disfluency-generation/README.md

 # artificial-disfluency-generation
 LARD: A tool to generate artificial disfluencies from fluent text easily and promptly

-This repository contains the code for paper: LARD: Large-scale Artificial Disfluency Generation
+This repository contains the code for paper: [LARD: Large-scale Artificial Disfluency Generation.](https://arxiv.org/pdf/2201.05041.pdf)

 ## Requirements
 `Python>=3.8`